 To find out best web hosting services, we conducted several performance tests, read users reviews and tried out their customer support.

-- Support experience: The live chat option is both responsive and quick, making it a pretty smooth experience overall.
+- SUPPORT: Took only 1 minute to get in touch with their live chat which was both responsive and quick, making it a pretty smooth experience overall.

-- Support experience: Quick responses, answering our queries within a minute.
+- SUPPORT: Quick responses, answering our queries within a minute.

-- Support experience: Most knowledgable support.
+- SUPPORT: Most knowledgable support.
 Especially towards WordPress.

-We’re pretty confident that you can’t go wrong when using one of the hosts above.
+We’re confident that you can’t go wrong when using one of the three hosts above.